ogbigboss/the-unfulfilled-and-the-unaware/notes/themes-and-memes/the-ntk-show.md

 This is also used to continue to make some celebrities feel "guilty" for causing the false accusation via their bullying (alongside the Man) of both Art and `the Inner Party` in 2022, when in truth, the situation's roots stem from Dr. Redactada's Memo.
 Act 4 sees `the Inner Party` and the Flying Monkeys spending their time trying to hide this manipulation.

+### The NTK Show, Privacy, and the Right to Abortion

+`The Inner Party` has failed to keep up their brand of "legal supremacy" - their legal discipline attempts backfired as they were being touted on the NTK show.
+The Man has brought up that his invasion of privacy, all for medical reasons, should be a great starting ground for a lawsuit that could influence a partial to full reversal of _Dobbs v.
+Jackson_.

+While The Man has been bringing this up since late 2023 to early 2024, `the Inner Party` at first used the NTK show to argue that he was only doing that to cover up `the lie`.

+After the Man secures his innocence from `the lie`, the NTK show focused on legal discipiline and medical misdiagnoses as debates, and features many prominent legal professionals that occasionally dismiss arguments for a lawsuit for privacy as innefective, though they are vague as to the reasons.

+After the legal professionals fail to succeed in legal discipline, a growing number of NTK viewers wonder if the privacy invasion they are witnessing could be used to secure American's privacy rights at least, but possibly abortion rights as well.